 The MFA in Theatre is currently offered in three fields of specialization:

 The MFA is the terminal degree in these fields.

 York offers competitive funding to all qualified graduate students and is committed to promoting excellence in research and teaching.
-Training opportunities and funding are provided through research assistantships in the student’s field of study, teaching assistantships with relevant undergraduate programs and/or graduate assistantships with faculty members or research units.
+Training opportunities and funding are provided through research assistantships in the student’s field of study, teaching assistantships with relevant undergraduate programs, graduate assistantships with faculty members and/or research assistantships.
 Your graduate program will provide you with details about your funding package and its components.